rkass/interview-takehome/README.md

 ### How to Submit

 Clone this repo and make the necessary additions.
-Once you've done so, push the updated repo to a new remote repository and send us the link.
+Once you've done so, zip up the directory and send us the zipfile.

 ### How we're evaluating